Townsy45/simply-blackjack/README.md

 | player     | The players cards.                                                                                        | Array  | []                             |
 | table      | The current table, showing player and dealer cards (Minus hidden card) and their totals.                  | Object | {}                             |
 | betAmount  | The amount the player is betting.                                                                         | Number |                                |
+---

 ### Events
-These are examples of the follow events:
+These are examples of the following events:
 ```js
 // This will fire when the game has reached the end
 Game.on('end', (results) => {